 Earn to Learn was founded in 2008 by Kate Hoffman under the name “Live the Solution.”
-Kate’s dream was to empower individuals to become financially competent and build lifelong assets such as education and homeownership by developing the habit of saving in an Individual Development Account.
+Kate’s dream was to empower individuals to become financially competent and build lifelong assets such as education and homeownership by developing the habit of saving in a Matched Savings Account.

 When Kate learned about Assets for Independence, a program of the U.S. Department of Health and Social Services, she had the idea that our state universities could apply for these funds and bring millions of dollars in assets to the table for struggling college students and their families.
 The joint application of Earn to Learn and the Arizona universities for these dollars was the first time in the history of the Assets for Independence program that a state public university system applied directly to, and was funded by, the federal program.

 Since January 2013, Earn to Learn has focused solely on college education and has procured over $8.5 million in new federal funding for the state of Arizona.
 With the partner universities matching these federal monies dollar-for-dollar, the total scholarship pool is nearly $17 million.
 As a result, Earn to Learn is now the largest education matched-savings scholarship program funded by the U.S. Department of Health and Human Services in the nation, and has the capacity to offer an unprecedented 3,600 scholarships to students in need through 2020.

 With the focus on college education and the flagship program, in 2015 Live the Solution was re-named and branded Earn to Learn.
 The organization has caught the attention of policy makers, legislators, educators, funders and change agents across the country as a model program for changing the face of needs-based financial aid and giving families a pathway out of poverty through college education.